How to Get the Most Out of Your Dishwasher/zalmen pollak

 3. Cups go in the top rack.

-”¢ Angle cups as much as the rack design will allow to keep water from pooling on the base of the upside-down cups.
-Still got puddles?
+- Angle cups as much as the rack design will allow keeping water from pooling on the base of the upside-down cups.
+Still, got puddles?
 Unload the bottom rack first to avoid the drip-down.

 4. Don’t stock up on too much detergent.